fullstackleo777/covers/covers/js-scripts/ai-prompt.md

 → Start with a concept sketch or visual pass.
 → Flag any assumptions.
 Prioritize conceptual clarity and pro-level polish.
 - The concept of the image javascript code running around everywhere
+- javascript is represented by a super large team of mechanical engineering elfs that are not so obviously elfs